U.S.–Japan Caucus: History

 In January 2014, Congressmen Joaquin Castro (D-TX) and Devin Nunes (R-CA) began inviting members of Congress from both parties to join a Congressional Member Organization based on the improvement of U.S.–Japanese relations.

 The formation of the caucus was officially announced on March 24, 2014, during a live press conference.
 During the conference, Rep. Castro gave the following statement on behalf of the caucus:

 I'm thrilled to help establish this bipartisan caucus and further strengthen the relationship between the U.S. and Japan on a range of issues including international economics, national security, and international development.
 As a Representative of San Antonio, it is especially important to continue to maintain and develop Texas’ strong economic and cultural ties with Japan.
 Not only is Kumamoto is San Antonio's sister city, but also Japan is the 4th largest contributor of foreign direct investment in Texas with over 30 business projects in the state.
 I look forward to working with my Congressional colleagues on both sides of the aisle to facilitate bilateral collaboration on issues of common interest and strategic importance between the two countries.

 In January 2015, after Rep. Devin Nunes became the Chairman of the House Intelligence Committee, he stepped down from his role within the caucus as its Republican Co-Chair.
 Nunes was replaced by then Rep. Charles Boustany (LA-3).
 On March 23, 2016, Boustany stepped down as co-chair of the caucus.
-He was replaced by Rep. David Reichart (WA-8).
-Reichart, to date, is the current Republican Co-Chair.
+He was replaced by Rep. David Reichert (WA-8).
+Reichert, to date, is the current Republican Co-Chair.